Dubai Holding

 The Approach

-The real leverage for a project of this scale was architectural: build a shared component library once, designed to accommodate different brand expressions.
+The leverage at this scale was architectural: build a shared component library once, engineered to accommodate different brand expressions.
 Each property inherits the system's structural decisions while expressing its own identity through color, typography, logo, and content.
 One system, many surfaces.

 Three decisions shaped the engagement:

-Build the system first, then the sites.
-Invest upfront in a component library engineered for reuse.
-Every subsequent property migration becomes assembly rather than rebuild.
-Components stay synced with a single source of truth so updates roll out across many websites without manual rework.
+• Build the system first, then the sites.
+Every property migration after the first becomes assembly rather than rebuild, with components synced to a single source of truth.

-Enable the marketing teams to own their own properties.
-Structure the CMS so each team can publish and iterate independently, without requiring developer support for routine updates.
+• Enable marketing teams to own their properties.
+CMS architecture that lets each team publish and iterate without developer support.

-The same hero pattern that worked for one property could adjust to another property's brand with a swap of color, logo, and content.
-The same navigation could render LTR in English or RTL in Arabic.
-The same card grid could handle retail listings, tourism attractions, or hospitality properties depending on the CMS configuration behind it.
+Each component had two levels of control: library-level settings synced across every property, and site-level variables for per-property customization.
+The same hero pattern worked across brands with a swap of color, logo, and content.
+The same navigation rendered LTR in English or RTL in Arabic.
+The same card grid handled retail listings, tourism attractions, or hospitality properties depending on the CMS behind it.

 In Practice: Dubai Holding Company Website